-The sprawling British greenwood was once the home of a mysterious silent stalker, a watchful roamer that was believed to be a secret keeper of the forest, a feline caterwauler whose voice would ring eerily through the depths of the wood.
-But the Eurasian lynx (Lynx lynx) has now long been missing from the British landscape, which has been empty of this beautiful predator for over a thousand years.
+The sprawling British greenwood was once the home of a mysterious silent stalker believed to be a secret-keeper of the forest, a feline caterwauler whose call would ring eerily through the depths of the woods.
+But the Eurasian lynx (Lynx lynx) has now long been missing from the British landscape, which has been empty of this beautiful predator for over 1000 years.
 The latest fossil records date lynx remains found in Yorkshire to around 1500 years ago, around which time they were hunted into extinction for their pelts.
-Lynx used to roam the globe from the UK to China, and, like many species that were lost to Britain, small populations of lynx have managed to linger on in Europe in scattered, small, populations.
+Lynx used to roam the globe from the UK to China, and, like many species lost to Britain, small populations of lynx have managed to linger on in Europe in scattered, small populations.
 Lynx have been successfully introduced to parts of Europe, including northern Germany, where a population of 100 lynx now live after 14 were released in 2000.

 Roe deer will make up their primary diet if available, making lynx an excellent apex predator for environments with high density of roe deer.
 This is good news for the ecosystem, as control of deer populations help to maintain a mosaic of habitats and increases biodiversity.
 Where deer is scarce, lynx will eat smaller mammals, such as foxes.